microsoft/MLOpsPython/docs/custom_container.md

 Create a service connection to your Azure Container Registry:
 - As *Connection type*, select *Docker Registry*
 - As *Registry type*, select *Azure Container Registry*
-- As *Azure container registry*, select your Container registry instance.
+- As *Azure container registry*, select your Container registry instance
-- As *Service connection name*, enter `acrconnection`.
+- As *Service connection name*, enter `acrconnection`

 ## Update the environment definition